purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser.md

 type Parser s a = ParserT s Identity a
 ```

+The `Parser` monad is a synonym for the parser monad transformer applied to the `Identity` monad.

 #### `runParser`

 ``` purescript
 runParser :: forall s a. s -> Parser s a -> Either ParseError a
 ```

+Apply a parser, keeping only the parsed result.

 #### `consume`